 In Terry Gilliam's 12 Monkeys, Willis plays James Cole, a prisoner living in an underground compound in 2035.
 Cole is recruited for a mission that sends him back to the 1990s to gather information about a man-made virus that killed off the vast majority of the world's population.
 The sci-fi thriller, co-starring Madeleine Stowe, earned two Oscar nominations, including Brad Pitt's first-ever nomination (for Best Supporting Actor).

-A movie you won't find on this list is Disney's Broadway Brawler -- because the rom-com was scrapped before it could even finish filming.
+A movie you won't find on this list is Disney's Broadway Brawler, because the rom-com (in which Willis was to star as a has-been hockey player) was scrapped before it could even finish filming.
 Instead, Willis committed to starring in three more projects for the studio, the first of which was Michael Bay's Armageddon.
 Willis starred as an oil driller sent by NASA to stop an asteroid from destroying the Earth.
 Co-starring Billy Bob Thornton, Ben Affleck, Liv Tyler, Owen Wilson, and Steve Buscemi, this sci-fi disaster film went on to become the highest-grossing film released in 1998.

 Co-directed by Robert Rodriguez and Frank Miller, this 2005 neo-noir thriller successfully merges cinematic and comic aesthetics to deliver a heightened, stylized world.
-In a film that features a cast of over a dozen name actors, including Mickey Rourke, Clive Owen, Benicio del Toro, Jessica Alba, Rosario Dawson, Devon Aoki, Brittany Murphy, Carla Gugino, Josh Hartnett, Michael Madsen, Michael Clarke Duncan, and Elijah Wood, it is Willis who, playing the grizzled police detective John Hartigan, more or less introduces the viewer to this violent city with his excellent, hard-boiled narration.
+In a film that features a cast of over a dozen name actors, including Mickey Rourke, Clive Owen, Benicio del Toro, Jessica Alba, Rosario Dawson, Michael Clarke Duncan, and Elijah Wood, it is Willis — playing the grizzled police detective John Hartigan — who more or less introduces the viewer to this violent city with his excellent, hard-boiled narration.

 After breaking out in indie flicks but before directing Star Wars: Episode VIII - The Last Jedi, writer-director Rian Johnson cast Willis in this sci-fi thriller to play an assassin sent back through time to be killed by his younger self (Joseph Gordon-Levitt, donning prosthetics to look like a young Willis).
 Nearly 20 years after 12 Monkeys, Looper proved that Willis could still travel back in time to help deliver a sci-fi hit.